-- Analysis Results accepted by all UK courts issued in 5-10 working days or less
+Analysis results accepted by all UK courts, issued by Lextox in five – 10 working days or less.

-- Provides a comprehensive picture of historic chronic excessive alcohol use when used in conjunction with hair alcohol testing
+A comprehensive picture of historic chronic excessive alcohol use when used in conjunction with hair alcohol testing.

-A liver function test is used to help assess liver damage and consists of a number of tests that are run at the same time.
+A liver function test provides a snapshot of potential liver damage due to excessive alcohol use by monitoring biomarkers in the blood stream.
 Any damage to the liver alters the biomarkers in the blood stream allowing any impairment to be highlighted.